CSV User Import

 - Join Date - date the member first joined

 Please note: the names of your column headers must match the field names above.
+The order the columns appear in does not matter, as long as the headers are correct.
 Also, you cannot have empty columns in your CSV file.
 Delete any columns that do not have headers before saving your CSV file.